Anvesh1909/VedaGPT/README.md

 python manage.py runserver
 ```

-Access the application at `http://127.0.0.1:8000`.
+The app will be accessible at `http://127.0.0.1:8000`.

 ## 🧩 Usage

-Once the application is running:
+After starting the application, you can use the following features:

-- **PDF Summarization:** Upload a PDF file, and VedaGPT will generate a concise summary.
+- **PDF Summarization:** Upload a PDF and get a summarized version in seconds.
-- **Question Answering:** Enter a question, and VedaGPT will search the uploaded documents for relevant answers.
+- **Question Answering:** Ask a question, and VedaGPT will search through the uploaded content to give a precise answer.
-- **Text Generation:** Provide a prompt, and VedaGPT will generate a coherent response based on the provided context.
+- **Text Generation:** Type in a prompt, and VedaGPT will generate meaningful text based on it.

 ## 💡 Contributing

-We welcome contributions!
-To contribute to VedaGPT:
+Interested in contributing to VedaGPT?
+Here's how you can help:

 1. Fork the repository.
 2. Create a new feature branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m "Add new feature"`).
+3. Make your changes (`git commit -m "Add new feature"`).
-4. Push to the branch (`git push origin feature-branch`).
+4. Push the branch (`git push origin feature-branch`).
-5. Create a pull request.
+5. Open a pull request for review.

+---